pmacosta/putil/README.rst

 ===========

 The package has been developed and tested with Python 2.6, 2.7, 3.3, 3.4
-and 3.5 under Linux (Debian, Ubuntu) and Microsoft Windows
+and 3.5 under Linux (Debian, Ubuntu), Apple OS X and Microsoft Windows

 Installing
 ==========